otwcode/otwarchive/rubocop/cop/README.md

 This folder contains custom RuboCop rules (cops) we've writen to enforce in-house conventions.
-To add a new rule, create a Ruby file within the directory that matches the departmen (category in RuboCop speak).
+To add a new rule, create a Ruby file within the directory that matches the department (category in RuboCop speak).
 Custom cops also need tests in `spec/rubocop`.

 ## cucumber